Here is the link https://www.maxhealthcare.in/blogs/get-rid-kidney-stone-pain

 The urologist will recommend removing a stone in the ureter if:

 It seems too big to pass with urine

 You continue to suffer from pain while you take medication

-Your kidneys have stopped or may stop to function properly
+Your kidneys have stopped or may stop functioning properly

 There are three common ways to remove stones:

 (i) Shock-wave Lithotripsy (SWL), (ii) Ureterorenoscopy / Retrograde Intra-Renal Surgery (URS/RIRS) and (iii) Percutaneous Nephrolithotomy (PNL).